eric-vader/iHOLDR/docs/Wip/Wip_Notes.md

          \label{fig:holdr_time}
      \end{subfigure}
     \caption{Holdr with different factorization precisions.}
-    \label{fig:three graphs}
+    \label{fig:holdr}
 \end{figure}

 We see clearly from \ref{fig:holdr_rel_err_logl} that with a small $\epsilon$, it improves the average error but at an expense of high deviation.
-In other words, factoring with a small factorization precision yields better results on the average but fail unpredictably increasingly.
+In other words, factoring with a small factorization precision yields better results on the average but can fail unpredictably.
-The improved factorization
+This give rise to the instability of the computation of log likelihood, which can adversely affect the optimization of model hyperparameters and subsequently RMSE (see \ref{fig:holdr_rmse}).

 This issue was discussed in passing in the paper, see below; The authors concluded that it is not an issue and presented a suggestion to use kd-tree sort to condition the matrix $\KXX$.
 However, the authors reversed this viewpoint in [Issue 128](https://github.com/dfm/george/issues/128).

 > We note that the authors claimed that when the data points at which the kernel to be evaluated at are not approximately uniformly distributed, the performance of the factorization may suffer, but only slightly.
 A higher level of compression could be obtained in the off-diagonal blocks if the hierarchical tree structure is constructed based on spatial considerations instead of point count, as is the case with some kd-tree implementations.

+Most importantly, the time taken needed to compute $\epsilon=1e^{-i}$ scales well.
+Even at a small factorization precision $i=6$, it is still faster than the fastest competition.
+This gives us a window of opportunity spend some compute time to condition $\KXX$, even at $i=6$.

 ## $\KXX$ can be conditioned

-\newpage

-# Proof of Concept

 The key insight is that the the closer the kernel matrix is to an hierarchical matrix, the better the accuracy.
 Since `HOLDR` is fast, we want to pay some computational cost to condition the matrix.